Subject

 Variations

-class, and in turn, there are several subclasses of the Subject
+The Subject class extends the Observable class, and in turn, there are several subclasses of the Subject:

 Each variation behaves differently in how notifications are emitted and the timing of those notifications.